Intangible value

 Brand equity refers to the value a brand holds in the minds of consumers, driven by their perceptions, experiences, and associations with the brand.
 It is the premium value a brand adds to a product or service compared to a generic equivalent.

-- Positive vs. negative equity: Positive equity arises from trust and loyalty, while negative equity results from poor experiences or damaged reputation.
+Positive equity arises from trust and loyalty, while negative equity results from poor experiences or a damaged reputation.

 Brand equity is a critical concept in marketing and branding.
 It represents the additional value a product gains due to its brand name compared to an unbranded or generic equivalent.
 This value is shaped by several factors: